-Public reporting burden for this collection of Information Is estimated to average 15 minutes per response, including time for reviewing Instauctions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-Send comments regarding the burden estimate or any other espect of this collection of information, including suggestions for reducing this burden, to the Office of Management and Budget, Paparwork Reduction Project (0348-0042), Washington, DC 20503.
+Public reporting burden for this collection of information is estimated to average 15 minutes per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+Send comments regarding the burden estimate or any other aspect of this collection of information, including auggestions for reducing this burden, to the Office of Management and Budget, Paperwork Reduction Project (0348-0042), Weshington, DC 20503.

 PLEASE DO NOT RETURN YOUR COMPLETED FORM TO THE OFFICE OF MANAGEMENT AND BUDGET.
-SEND IT TO THE ADDRESS PROVIDED BY THE SPONSORING AGENCY,
+SEND IT TO THE ADDRESS PROVIDED BY THE SPONSORING AGENCY.

-NOTE: Certain of these assurances may not be applicable to your project or program.
+NOTE: Certain of these assorances may not be applicable to your project or program.
 If you have questions, please contact the Awarding Agency.
-Further, certain Faderal assistance awarding agencies may require applicants to certify to additional assurances.
+Further, certain Federal assistance awarding agencies may require applicants to certify to additional assurances.
 If such is the case, you will be notified.

-As the duly authorized representative of the applicant, I certify that the applicant
+As the duly authorized representative of the applicant:, I certify that the applicant:

-- Nas the legal authority to apply for Federal assistance, end the institutional, menegerial and financial capability (including funds sufficient to pay the non-Federal share of project costs) to ensure proper planning, management and completion of project described in this application. - Will give the avvarding agency, the Comptroller General of the United States and, if eppropriate, the State, the right to examine all records, books, papers, or documents related to the assistance; and will establish a proper accounting system in accordance with generally accepted accounting standards or agency directives. - 3.
-Will not diapose of, modify the use of, or change the terms of the real property life or other interest in the site and facilities without permission and instructions from the awarding agency.
-Will record the Federal awarding agency directives and will include a covenant in the tile of real property sequired in whole or in period.
-The Federal pastistance kinds to assure non-discrimination during the useful life of the project. - Will comply with the requirements of the assistance eventing agency with regard to the drafting, review and approval of construction plans and specifications. - 5.
-Will provide and maintain competent and adequate engineering supervision at the construction site to ensure that the complete work conforms with the approved plane and apecifications and will furnish progressive reports and such other information as may be required by the assistance ewarding egency or State. - Will initiate and complete the work within the applicable time frame after receipt of approval of the awarding agency. - Will establish cafeguards to prohibit employees from using their positions for a purpose that constitutes or presents the appearance of personal or organizational conflict of interest, or personal gain. - Previous Edition Usable application.
+- Has the legal authority to apply for Federal assistance, and the institutional, managerial and financial capability (including funds sufficient to pay the non-Federal share of project costs) to ensure proper planning, management and completion of project described in this application. - Will give the awarding agency, the Comptroller General of the United States and, if appropriate, the State, the right to examine all records, books, papers, or decuments related to the assistance; and will establish a proper seconding system in accordance with generally accepted accounting standards or agency directives. - 3.
+Will not dispose of, modify the use of, or change the terms of the real property title or other interest in the site and facilities without permission and instructions from the awarding agency.
+Will record the Federal awarding agency directives and will include a covenant in the title of real property acquired is whole or in part with Federal assistance funds to essure non-discrimination during the useful life of the project. - Will comply with the requirements of the assistance awarding agency with regard to the dratting, review and approval of construction plans and specifications. - 5.
+Will provide and maintain competent and adequate engineering supervision at the construction site to ensure that the complete work conforms with the approved plans and specifications and will furnish progressive reports and such other information as may be required by the assistance awarding agency or State. - Will initiate and complete the work within the applicable time frame after receipt of approval of the awarding agency. - Will establish safeguards to prohibit employees from using their positions for a purpose that constitutes or presents the appearance of personal or organizational conflict of interest, or personal gain.